kaspermunch/PopulationGenomicsCourse/Exercises/05_population_structure/README.md

 ```

 Look at the distribution of CV error.
 You can download your file to your
-own computer or run it in the cluster.
+own computer or run it in the cluster using slurm-jupyter.

 ```R
 CV = read.table('CV_logs.txt')